Fast Food Hacks That Will Change The Way You Eat Forever

 Free upgrades from Chipotle

 If you walk away from Chipotle and you're still hungry, you're doing life wrong.
-They're notorious for their huge portions, but did you know there's a ton of stuff you can add to your order for free?
+It's notorious for huge portions, but did you know there's a ton of stuff you can add to your order for free?

 According to Business Insider, some of the best ways to get more bang for your buck is to start by ordering the burrito bowl.
 Not only will you get more for the same price, but you can get an actual burrito if you want it.
-Just ask for a tortilla on the side — it's free.
-Also free?
+While tortilla will set you back an extra 50 cents, you can fill it with some extras for free.
 Ask for extra rice, pinto beans, black beans, and fajita vegetables.
 Yes, that's seriously all free!
 So is salad dressing (but not, they note, guacamole).

 They also say you can essentially get free meat by asking for half steak, half chicken.
 Most employees fill the scoops more than halfway, so by the time they're done piling on the protein you'll get about an extra half scoop.
 Sure, that might be more than you can eat in one sitting, but the rest will make a great midnight snack.